PinataCloud/pinata-hosted-docs/src/content/docs/start-here/getting-started.md

 **Voila!
 Your file is now uploaded to IPFS.
 It will be stored right on your Pinata dashboard for easy access.**

-Once your file is pinned, then you have a few options of what to do next from your dashboard.
+Once your file is pinned, then you have a few options for what to do next from your dashboard.
 Let’s look into a few.